The Secret Ingredient to Home Renovation Success: Accurate Measurements

 Factor in Finishes: Always remember that wall linings, tiles, and floor coverings all add thickness.
 Tiny increments accumulate.

-There’s a lot involved here – more than you might at first imagine, so getting things wrong is a highly likely risk and an expensive one for the inexperienced.
+There’s a lot involved here—more than you might at first imagine.
+Getting things wrong is a highly likely risk and an expensive one for the inexperienced.
 If that’s you, consider hiring an experienced Project Manager!

 Comments